 Interim arrangements for apprenticeships

-The following criteria will enable some current apprenticeship qualifications to be funded at the NZ Apprenticeships rate through to 1 January 2016:
+The following criteria will enable some industries to have New Zealand Apprenticeships where there is no level 4 qualification of at least 120 credits.
+These will be funded at the New Zealand Apprenticeships rate through to 1 January 2018:

 - a trainee must be employed as an apprentice in the occupation for which they are training

-- complex arrangements (multiple qualifications) of at least 120 credits can make up a NZ Apprenticeship, provided they include only level 3 and 4 qualifications and at least 60 credits of any complex arrangement is at level 4; or
+- be enrolled in two or more qualifications totalling at least 120 credits, provided it includes only level 3 and 4 qualifications and at least 60 credits out of the total credits are at level 4.